 MICROFLUIDIC VALVE AUTOMATION: How to make it easy [SWITCH EZ] - FluigentRead more

 Microfluidic Valves : SMART CONTROL and AUTOMATION of your fluidic path - FluigentRead more

 Most of the time, it is useful to know the total volume of one’s fluidic circuit.
 Volumes in microfluidics can be different from other areas.
 The chip has its own volume, tubing has an internal volume.
 Fittings like unions, adapters or tees can have an enclosed volume that will contribute to the total volume of a system.
 This is referred in specification sheets as “internal volume”.

-Microfluidic white paper - A guide to Organs-on-Chips technology
+Microfluidic white paper - A review of Organ on Chip Technology

 Discover the concepts of OOC engineering and their applications in medical sciences.

 Microfluidics is the science of manipulating and controlling fluids, usually in the range of microliters (10-6) to picoliters (10-12), in networks of channels with dimensions from tens to hundreds of micrometers.

 Microfluidics for Transmission Electron Microscopy: Characterization of Copper Electrodeposition

 This application presents the Liquid-phase Transmission Electron Microscopy (LPTEM) technique, which integrates integrates liquid flow capabilities within microfabricated liquid cells, providing the means to study different processes in solution with sub-nanometer spatial resolution and sub-microsecond temporal resolution.
 Using this technique, it is now possible to visually study topics ranging from material science to life science.